Jackson Hospital Infection Attorney

 Hospital infections, also known as hospital-acquired infections or healthcare-associated infections (HAIs), occur when a patient contracts an infection during an inpatient procedure or hospital stay.
 Hospitals and hospital staff have a responsibility to ensure that patients are not unnecessarily exposed to contagious diseases or preventable infections while under their care.
 When they fail to take the proper measures to keep patients safe, hospitals and their staff can be held accountable.

-If you believe you have a medical malpractice claim for an HAI, we invite you to contact our Jackson hospital infection attorneys at ‘MAGGIO Law.
-Our firm has extensive experience representing victims of hospital negligence and has recovered millions in compensation for our clients.
+If you believe you have a medical malpractice claim for an HAI, we invite you to contact our Jackson hospital infection attorneys at ‘MAGGIO LAW.
+Our firm has extensive experience representing victims of hospital negligence and has recovered hundreds of millions in compensation for our clients.
 We are ready to fight for you and your recovery.

 What Is a Hospital Infection?